khval/chipset.library/README.md

 AGA / OCS is not that useful to emulate, bitter and copper and so can be replaced by other code, pretty easy, at least if your working with a open source 680x0 program.

+GPL2 was choices because UAE uses GPL2, but its possible this might change, depending on dependency’s, what emulation its going to be based on.